drakkan/sftpgo/README.md

 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"
+    - `templates_path`, string.
+Path to the HTML web templates.
+This can be an absolute path or a path relative to the config dir
+    - `static_files_path`, string.
+Path to the static files for the web interface.
+This can be an absolute path or a path relative to the config dir

 Here is a full example showing the default config in JSON format: